-This sweet and savory homemade chilli sauce is delicious on burgers and grilled meats, my great-great-aunt's recipe.
-We were delighted to find chilli sauce on many menus during our trip to Ireland.
+This sweet-savory homemade Chilli Sauce, my great-great-aunt's recipe, is delicious on burgers and sandwiches.
+We found chilli sauce on several menus during our trip to Ireland.

-This trip took me to what was one of my most exciting Delectable Destinations.
+This trip took me to what was one of my most exciting destinations.
 (The bar was set pretty high after our family's impulsive jaunt to Old San Juan, Puerto Rico.)
-The trip was an adventure across the Atlantic: traveling with my mother and sister to visit Ireland, the second time there for our mom, and the first for me and my sister.

 Jump to: